 - You define all your behaviors in a text file in any text editor – easy to change, easy to write, could be saved to your code repository

 - You can use any SVG files.
 If they are rendered well in Chromium-based browser they will look well here.
-And browser is capable with majority of SVG version exported from Drawing tool.
+Browser is capable with majority of SVG versions exported from Drawing tool.

-- If you want to change SVG file - you just draw on it and reexport to folder, then one command will generate all vide formats, no need to recall how to make 20 clicks in UI tools
+- If you want to change SVG file - you just draw on it and reexport to a folder, then one command will generate all video formats, no need to recall how to make 20 clicks in UI tools

-- Since we use ffmpeg you have flexibility to control quality/filesize balance and get best value from it
+- Since we use ffmpeg you have flexibility to control quality/file size balance and get the best value from it

 - You can create multiple files in one run (e.g. to feed several video sources - modern browsers might consume smaller webm when old browsers will rollback to heavy mp4)